jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         @Override
         protected Set<SwitchParser<?>> switchParsers()
         {
-            return Set.of(INPUT);
+            return Set.of(DICTIONARY);
         }
     }

-Here, the *INPUT* switch parser is returned by *switchParsers()* and used by KivaKit to parse the command line.
-In the *onRun()* method, the *File* argument passed on the command line is retrieved with *get()*.
-If there is a syntactic problem with the command line or it doesn't pass validation, KivaKit will automatically report the problem and give usage help derived from the *description()*, and switch and argument parsers:
+Here, the *DICTIONARY* switch parser is returned by *switchParsers()* and used by KivaKit to parse the command line.
+In the *onRun()* method, the *File* argument passed on the command line is retrieved with *get(DICTIONARY)*.
+If there is a syntactic problem with the command line or it doesn't pass validation, KivaKit will automatically report the problem and give usage help derived from the *description()*, and the switch and argument parsers:

     ┏-------- COMMAND LINE ERROR(S) -----------
     ┋ ○ Required File switch -input is missing